 During a year of studies in Vienna she met her husband Paul (who is from Michigan).
 Both relocated to Amsterdam, where they lived for almost 10 years.
 In Amsterdam Barbara worked as an editor and translator, specializing in subtitling, and also trained as a gold and silversmith.

 In 1998 they moved to Larchmont/Mamaroneck and made this community their home.
-Their son Leon graduated with a BFA in acting from Carnegie Mellon University, and their daughter Lily is a student at the School of American Ballet.
+They have two adult children: son Leon is an actor, and daughter Lily is a dancer.
 Since 2006, Barbara has been the Parish Administrator for St. Thomas Church, and she has enjoyed every year.

 A Westchester native, Michele grew up in Hastings, now lives in Eastchester, and is a member of Christ Church Bronxville.